 - Follow up with your advisee.

-See Working with First-Years for more tips on how to talk to your advisees.
+Explore the other pages in this section for more tips on how to talk with your advisees.